nrfconnect/sdk-nrf/samples/nrf9160/agps/README.rst

 User interface
 **************

-You can send a predefined message to nRF Connect for Cloud by pressing button 1.
+You can send a predefined message to nRF Cloud by pressing button 1.
 The message can be changed by setting the :option:`CONFIG_CLOUD_MESSAGE` to a new message.

 To ease outdoors and remote testing of A-GPS feature, two methods for resetting the kit are provided, if the default A-GPS source is used.
 Both are equivalent to pressing the reset button on the nRF9160 DK, or power-cycling the nRF9160 DK or Thingy:91.

 Button 1:
-   Press the button to send a predefined message to nRF Connect for Cloud (the default A-GPS source).
+   Press the button to send a predefined message to nRF Cloud (the default A-GPS source).
    Press the button for a minimum of 3 seconds to reset the nRF9160-based device.

-nRF Connect for Cloud:
+nRF Cloud:
-   Use the terminal pane in the device view for a particular device in nRF Connect for Cloud and send the ``"{"reboot":true}"`` command to reset the nRF9160-based device.
+   Use the terminal pane in the device view for a particular device in nRF Cloud and send the ``"{"reboot":true}"`` command to reset the nRF9160-based device.

 Configuration
 *************